-- 8.1 Under the Accounts and Audit Regulations 2015, the council is required to 'undertake an effective Internal Audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance'.
-There are no restrictions placed on how this is delivered. - 8.2 Subject to Cabinet approval of the recommendations set out in this report Cabinet should note that the Council will be entering into a contract on the Crown Commercial Services Management Consultancy Framework (RM3745) Framework Lot 3 terms and conditions of supply, rather than its own contractual terms and conditions.
+8.1 Under the Accounts and Audit Regulations 2015, the council is required to 'undertake an effective Internal Audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance'.
+There are no restrictions placed on how this is delivered.

-9. Procurement Implications
+9. Procurement Implications / Social Value

-- 9.1 The procurement and awards process are in accordance with the council's contract rules. - 9.2 The contract value is above the current European Union procurement thresholds and therefore the service was tendered using a mini competition process under the Crown Commercial Services Management Consultancy Framework (RM3745) Framework Lot 3.
-The benefits of using this framework are that pre-qualifications of finance, experience, and training have already been undertaken and all the companies on the framework are nationally known and reputable thereby reducing the potential risk to the council. - 9.3 Thirteen suppliers were attached to the project on the council's e-Tendering Portal and downloaded the Invitation to Tender with a return date of 17 February 2020. - 9.4 Tenders were opened on 17 February 2020 using a formal opening ceremony on the In-tend e-tendering portal.
+- 9.1 The procurement and awards process are in accordance with the council's contract rules. - 9.2 The contract value is above the current European Union procurement thresholds and therefore the service was tendered using the Crown Commercial Services Consultancy Framework (RM6188) Audit and Assurance Services (A&AS) Lot 1.

+The benefits of using this framework are that pre-qualifications of finance, experience, and training have already been undertaken and all the companies on the framework are nationally known and reputable thereby reducing the potential risk to the council.

+- 9.3 10 suppliers were attached to the project on the council's e-Tendering Portal and downloaded the Invitation to Tender (ITT) with a return date of 30 October 2023, with tender returns being received from two of these suppliers. - 9.4 Tenders were opened on 30 October by Stephanie Westley Procurement Officer and Ross Hutchinson Head of Finance Business Partnering using a formal opening ceremony on the In-tend e-tendering portal.
 The council received two tenders as set out below: